Lorton, Cumbria

-Lorton, a parish in the district of Allerdale of the English county of Cumbria, consists of two adjacent villages: Low Lorton and High Lorton.
-Both nestle at the northern end of the Vale of Lorton, surrounded by fells such as Grasmoor, Hopegill Head and Whiteside.
+Lorton is a village and civil parish in the Cumberland district of Cumbria, England.
+The village is in two parts: Low Lorton and High Lorton, with the parish church of St Cuthbert standing between them.
+Lorton is at the northern end of the Vale of Lorton, part of the valley of the River Cocker, and it is surrounded by fells such as Grasmoor, Hopegill Head and Whiteside.
 They are about 4 miles (6.5 km) from Cockermouth, which gives access to the main A66 road.
 Other nearby places include Loweswater and Brigham.